Gusen concentration camp: Liberation

 In late January 1944, there were 7,312 prisoners, which increased to 24,250 in all three subcamps at the end of 1944 and decreased to 20,487 by 4 May 1945.
 About 4,000 Warsaw Uprising prisoners were sent to Gusen in late 1944 and additional inmates arrived due to the evacuation of concentration camps in early 1945 as Allied armies approached.
 By the end of March, there were about 24,000 prisoners in the three Gusen camps.
 In April, additional prisoners were transferred to Gusen from subcamps closer to the front line.
 Many prisoners had become Muselmänner (emaciated), many suffered from typhus, dysentery, tuberculosis, or pneumonia, and some lacked clothes.
 Overcrowding meant that there were three people to a bunk, and conditions were even worse in Block 31, where those suffering from dysentery were thrown on the floor and denied food.

 In April 1945, Ziereis contemplated murdering the 40,000 prisoners at Gusen by trapping them in the tunnels and detonating them with dynamite.
 He passed the order on to Seidler and an ammunition depot was set up nearby by 28 April.
 Two of the five entrances of the Sandkeller tunnels at Gusen I were walled off and explosives placed at the entrances of the Kellerbau and Bergkristal tunnels.
 This "murderous brainstorming", in the words of historian Daniel Blatman, was never carried out due to the collapse of Nazi authority.
 Individual SS members began to desert in large numbers on the night of 2–3 May.
 More SS left the camp in groups on 3 May 1945, with the pretext of fighting the Soviet army, although most, in fact, hid in the surrounding woods and hills.
 Over the next day, the prisoners gradually realized that they were free; able-bodied prisoners left the camp.
-Most of the SS had left by the time elements of the United States 11th Armored Division arrived in the early morning of 5 May.
+Most of the SS had left by the time elements of the United States 11th Armored Division and 26th Infantry Division arrived in the early morning of 5 May.